XiaoxiangGuanGFZ/xHM/documents/Evapotranspiration.md

 - $R_s$: the incident shortwave radiation
 - $\alpha_o$: the overstory reflection coefficient
 - $\alpha_u$: the understory reflection coefficient
-- $\tau_o$: the fraction of shortwave radiation transmitted by the overs tory canopy
+- $\tau_o$: the fraction of shortwave radiation transmitted by the overstory canopy
 - $F$: the fractional ground cover of the overstory
 - $L_d, L_u, L_o$: downward sky, upward understory, and overstory longwave radiation fluxes